Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 \subsubsection{The shape defect function and an energy functional}

 The proof of (\ref{mar808bis}) in~\cite{kpp} and many of the later references relies on a `steepness comparison' between the solution $u(t,x)$ to (\ref{e.rde}) with the initial condition $u(0,x)=\one(x\le 0)$ and the minimal speed traveling wave $U_*(x)$.
 Roughly, if $u$ starts `steeper' than $U_*$, then it remains so.
 We refer to~\cite{GM} for a recent beautiful exposition of these ideas and to~\cite{Bachmann} for its adaptation to a time-discrete setting.
+We simply note that $u(t,\cdot)$ being `steeper' than $U_*$ means that any shift of $U_*$ intersects the profile of $u(t,\cdot)$ precisely once.

 We would like to introduce a seemingly new way to quantify these elegant arguments.
 It is well known that, for all $c\ge c_*$, the traveling wave profiles $U_c(x)$ are strictly decreasing in~$x$.
 This can be seen, for instance, by the sliding method~\cite{BerNir}.
 Thus, there exists a `traveling wave profile function'~$\eta_c(u)$, so that~$U_c(x)$ satisfies a {\em first order} ordinary differential equation \be -U_c'=\eta_c(U_c),~~~ U_c(-\infty)=1, ~~~ U_c(+\infty)=0, \ee in addition to (\ref{dec2806bis}).
-Thus, to quantify the difference between the shape of the solution $u(t,x)$ to~(\ref{e.rde}) and that of a traveling wave, we propose the function \be w(t,x)=-u_x(t,x)-\eta_c(u(t,x)), \ee as well as the energy \be \cE_c(t)=\int e^{cx}|w(t,x+ct)|^2dx. \ee We refer to $w(t,x)$ as the {\em shape defect function}.
-To the best of our knowledge, this notion is new.
-We should stress that the traveling wave profile function is rarely explicit, except in the pushmi-pullyu and some pushed cases pointed out below, but its explicit form is not be needed.
+Thus, to quantify the difference between the shape of the solution $u(t,x)$ to~\eqref{e.rde}, we propose the following object: \begin{defn} The shape defect function is \be w(t,x)=-u_x(t,x)-\eta_c(u(t,x)). \ee \end{defn} To the best of our knowledge, this notion is new.
+Additionally, introduce the energy associated to the shape defect function: \be \cE_c(t)=\int e^{cx}|w(t,x+ct)|^2dx. \ee We should stress that the traveling wave profile function is rarely explicit, except in the pushmi-pullyu and some pushed cases pointed out below, but its explicit form is not needed.
+A generalization to higher dimensions is discussed in \Cref{s.sdf} below.

 We mention two related concepts that have been considered in the past.
 Recently, Matano and Pol\'a\v{c}ik leveraged the trajectories $\tau_t = \{(u(t,x),u_x(t,x)): x \in \R\} \subset \R^2$ to access phase plane methods and deduce strong results in the context of propagating terraces~\cite{MatanoPolacik,Polacik}.
 Even earlier, Fife and McLeod~\cite{FifeMcLeod_PP} studied the convergence to pushed traveling waves by deriving a degenerate partial differential equation for $p(t,z) = u_x(t, u(t)^{-1}(z))$.
 In our notation, these approaches have, as goals, to prove the convergence of $\tau_t \to \{(z, -\eta_*(z))\}$ and $p(t,z) \to -\eta_*(z)$, respectively, as $t\to\infty$.